creamakerspace/website/content/english/_index.md

   bg_image: "images/bg-solder-2.jpg"
   bg_overlay: true
   title: "A new Makerspace <br/> launching in 2022"
-  content: "We are all about fostering a local community of creators<br>in the Rainier Beach, Bryn Mawr-Skyway, Renton area."
+  content: "Fostering a local community of creators<br>in the Renton area."
   button:
     enable: true
     label: "Signup for updates"